 We also have a DevSecOps course planned for 2022, which will explain these ideas in more detail.

-If you and your team want to learn more about secure design, we’d love for you to come check out our Secure Development programme.
+If you and your team want to learn more about secure design, we’d love for you to come check out our Secure Development program.

-The currently available courses will help you set the groundwork for understanding and applying the principles we’ve been talking about, and we deliver new content every quarter.
+The currently available courses will help you set the groundwork for understanding and applying the principles we’ve been talking about, and we deliver new content regularly.

 Are you ready to weave secure development into your work?
 Get started with SafeStack’s training for free.